 To view the scheduled One-Stop locations and times please visit the North Carolina State Board of Elections One-Stop Voter Tools website.

-To participate in absentee voting you must complete an Absentee Request Form and submit in person or via postal service to the Elections Office.
+To participate in absentee voting you must complete an Absentee Request Form and submit in person, e-mail, fax or via postal service to the Elections Office.

 In accordance with § 163-230.2.
 (Method of requesting absentee ballots) Civilian Absentee Ballot Requests are no longer accepted via fax or email.